Healthdirect Free Australian health advice you can count on.

 • have a health condition or are taking medicine that may affect how your body reacts to ibuprofen

-See the CMI for full details about when to speak with your doctor before or after you have started taking ibuprofen.
+See the consumer medicine information leaflet for more details about when to speak with your doctor or pharmacist before or after you have started taking ibuprofen.

 Are there alternatives to ibuprofen?

-If you’re treating fever or mild to moderate pain, ask your pharmacist if you can use paracetamol in place of ibuprofen.
+If you’re treating fever or mild to moderate pain, ask your pharmacist if you can use another medicine such as paracetamol in place of ibuprofen.
+Paracetamol has fewer side effects.

 If your pain is severe, your doctor may prescribe you a stronger pain reliever.